EllisG97/Android-Dreams/README.md

 # Android-Dreams

-Using machine learning to train a Neural Network to distinguish between the different styles of art
+Using machine learning to train a Neural Network to distinguish between the different styles (Currently 10) of art
 and make a deduction of what the style of a certain piece of art is
 E.G. Baroque, Surrealism, Pop Art etc